Quick video

 Step 2: Run the PRINTHATCHES command

-Type PRINTHATCHES in the Command line and press Enter, then select the hatch category where you want to save your hatch.
+Select the hatch category where you want to save your hatch.
 The file for your custom hatch patterns will be created automatically based on the primary hatch category you selected, where you can then modify and save your hatches, and then save the generated DWG into your office standards folder for future reference and adjustments.

 The printout includes a number of layout tabs, each of which contains several patterns.
 Here's an example: